c-blake/nio/README.md

 Performance savvy readers may note, of the final line, that 40 ms for 4 million numbers is weak performance.
 10 nanosec/number or 50 clock cycles/num or lowly 16 MB/40ms = 400 MB/s is not great for what could be vectorized min/max in a perfectly predictable pipeline.
-This is because I was lazy doing `nio moments` and just used stdlib `stats.RunningStat` which is accuracy semi-optimized, not speed optimized.
+This is partly because `nio moments` uses `std/stats.RunningStat` which is accuracy semi-optimized, not speed-optimized.

 [demo/datGen](https://github.com/c-blake/nio/tree/main/demo/datGen.nim) shows
 how easy it is to just ***stay in binary the whole time***: